carnivore-rb/carnivore/README.md

 ## Purpose

 Slim library to consume messages.
 Sources are defined and callbacks are registered to defined sources.
-Worker pools then apply the messages to the defined callbacks asynchronously.
+Sources feed messages to callback workers asynchronously and stuff gets done.
 Super simple!

 ## Usage